-The GC-CPEH, a joint initiative of Baylor College of Medicine (BCM), The University of Texas Medical Branch at Galveston (UTMB) and The University of Texas Health Science Center at Houston (UTHealth) School of Public Health, announces the availability of funds to support pilot studies designed to promote precision EHS research at the intersection of genetics/epigenetics, environmental health, and data science to understand individual and place-based determinants of disease risk.
-Proposals are open to all investigators from the supporting Institutions, who are eligible for federal funding but should be compatible with the GC-CPEH’s mission.
-Successful applications will have objectives to advance environmental health research, environmentally-based community outreach and engagement, and/or veterans’ health.
-Center member privileges will be extended to non-Center members who receive pilot project funding, including subsidies during the funding period through the Matching Funds Core Utilization Program for use of Center-sponsored Facility Cores.
+The GC-CPEH, a joint initiative of Baylor College of Medicine (BCM), The University of Texas Medical Branch at Galveston (UTMB), and The University of Texas Health Science Center at Houston (UTHealth) School of Public Health announces the availability of funds to support pilot studies designed to promote precision environmental health research at the intersection of genetics/epigenetics, environmental health, and data science to understand individual and place-based determinants of disease risk.
+Proposals are open to all investigators from the supporting Institutions (BCM, UTHealth, and UTMB) who are eligible for federal funding and should be compatible with the GC-CPEH’s mission.
+Successful applications will have objectives to advance environmental health research, or environmentally-based community outreach and engagement.
+Center member privileges will be extended to non-Center members who receive pilot project funding, which include subsidies during the funding period through the Matching Funds Core Utilization Program for use of Center-sponsored Facility Cores.

 The Pilot Projects are for one year with no opportunity for extension (including no-cost extensions), and a budget not to exceed $40,000.
-Applications from junior investigators, those proposing the use of core facilities, and collaborative projects are especially encouraged.
-Involvement of a co-investigator from other institution(s) is permitted.
+Applications from junior investigators, those proposing the use of GC-CPEH Facility Cores, and collaborative projects are especially encouraged.
+Involvement of collaborators from other institution(s) is permitted.
 An investigator may apply for only one award per grant round as PI or Co-PI.

-Exposure, biomarkers; epigenomics; genomics; genome/epigenome-environment interactions; comparative biology; big data; bioinformatics; epidemiology; toxicology; public health, community health and outreach, disaster research response (DR2); microbiome, disease susceptibility, veterans’ health.
+Exposure, biomarkers; epigenomics; genomics; genome/epigenome-environment interactions; comparative biology; big data; bioinformatics; epidemiology; toxicology; public health; community health and outreach; disaster research response (DR2); microbiome; disease susceptibility.